 This assignment is due by Monday of Week 2.
-Again, "submission" will be the creation of log entries and web pages and uploading the links to these in the corresponding assignment in Gauchospace.
+Again, "submission" will be the creation of log entries and web pages and uploading the links.

 During week 2 we will start to dig in to the skill of reading a research paper.
-To prepare, in this assignment you will do some background reading about how to read a research paper.
+In this assignment you will do some background reading about how to read a research paper.

 Setting your weekly objectives

 CS110 weeks run Thursday-Wednesday.
-Please include completing this assignment as your goal for week 2.
-Once your research is off and running you will be setting all of your research goals up front on a weekly basis (i.e. as close to Friday as possible, for the upcoming week).
-But for the first few weeks, I'd like you to add goals as they arise.
+Please include completing this assignment as your goal for Week 2.
+Once your research is off and running you will be setting all of your research goals upfront on a weekly basis (i.e. as close to Friday as possible, for the upcoming week).
+But for the first few weeks, we'd like you to add goals as they arise.

 Preparing to read a research paper